iRaduS/IntroductionToRobotics/README.md

 <summary>Get details for homework 7</summary>
 <br>

 The seventh homework of the IoR course was to design a circuit that acts like a minigame, I chose a variation of Bomberman.
+The demo of the homework can be found here [(click me)](https://youtu.be/rbky5zxQDKE)

 ![diagram](/static/hw7/setup.jpeg)